Linaro/website/_posts/events/2023-01-31-linaro-huawei-tech-day.md

 title: Linaro & Huawei Tech Day
 event: linaro_and_ huawei_tech_day
 event_url: ""
-description: Come see the latest Open Source advancements and plans from Huawei and Linaro.
+description: Join us on Tuesday 7 March when Linaro and Huawei will discuss some of the latest Open-Source advancements and plans from Huawei and Linaro.
 coming_soon: false
 date: 2023-02-03 05:48:11 +01:00
 event_date: 2023-03-07 09:00:29 +01:00